telerik/fiddler-everywhere-docs/installation-and-update/installation-procedure.md

 ## Logging In with Your Account

 Signing in is mandatory for both commercial and trial Fiddler Everywhere users.
-To sign up to Fiddler Everywhere, you can create a Fiddler account or use an existing Google account.
+To sign up to Fiddler Everywhere, you can use a Telerik account or use an existing Google account.

 ### Creating a Fiddler Account